Fact Sheet: Center for Space Medicine

 CSM is an academic home to all physician-astronauts and physician-cosmonauts in the world.

-Over 400 students have enrolled in the Space Medicine Track, including 55 percent of the 2015 first-year class who took the introductory elective, placing it in the top 1 percent of all Baylor electives offered.
+Over 400 students have enrolled in the Space Medicine Pathway, including 55 percent of the 2015 first-year class who took the introductory elective, placing it in the top 1 percent of all Baylor electives offered.

 Baylor attracts exceptional applicants to its M.D. program, and some are drawn to Baylor specifically because of CSM.